DennisMorenoMax/cs540-project/README.md

 All that is explained in the following video.

-# Brief video explaining about the use of the Statistics panel on QGIS:
+# Brief video and pdf file explaining about the use of the Statistics panel on QGIS:

 If you would like to know more about the project you can use the following link to youtube:

 https://youtu.be/VuFDGv50hnQ

+Or you can take a look at the Computational Statistics.pdf file where I explained in more detail the use of the Statistics tool on QGIS.